pingcap/community/GOVERNANCE.md

 ### Developer Group

 As the cornerstone of community development, the TiDB Developer Group consists of these roles: Maintainer, Committer, Reviewer, Active Contributor, and Contributor.
 Each role takes corresponding responsibilities in the community.
 Collectively they play an important role in the robust development of TiDB.
-For more details, refer to [Community Membership](TBD).
+For more details, refer to  [TiDB Community Architecture](./architecture/README.md).

 The Developer Group operates TiDB projects in two function forms: Special Interest Group (SIG) and Working Group (WG).
 The diagram below illustrates the definition of the SIG and WG, the internal roles of the group, and the role promotion path.